cclauss/battleship/README.md

 This will start the app running as a webserver on http://localhost:8080

 If you are on a Mac, it will even open up a browser tab to allow you to play.
 If you are not on a Mac then click: http://localhost:8080  For best experience, place your terminal and browser windows so you can watch them both.
-Click buttons to drop bombs but watch out because the comptuter is also _randomly_ droping bombs as well.
+Click buttons to drop bombs but watch out because the computer is also _randomly_ dropping bombs as well.
 You should be worried if you lose.

 ![terminalAndBrowser](/images/terminalAndBrowser.png)